RefPerSys/RefPerSys/README.md

 This [free software](https://en.wikipedia.org/wiki/Free_software)
-project has its source code on https://github.com/RefPerSys/RefPerSys with an obsolete variant on https://gitlab.com/bstarynk/refpersys/ which might not maintained in 2024.
+project has its source code on https://github.com/RefPerSys/RefPerSys with an obsolete variant on https://gitlab.com/bstarynk/refpersys/ which might not be well maintained in 2024 - 2026.
 It is its own web site on http://refpersys.org/ where more details are given.

 *RefPerSys* is aiming to become a free software symbolic artificial intelligence system or [inference